Pedro Calderón de la Barca: Autos Sacramentales

 Indeed, his themes tended to be complex and philosophical, and express complicated states of mind in a manner that few playwrights have been able to manage.
-Like Baltasar Gracián, Calderón favoured only the deepest human feelings and dilemmas.
+Like Baltasar Gracián, Calderón favoured only the deepest human feelings and moral dilemmas.

 Since Calderón's plays were usually produced at the court of the King of Spain, he had access to the most modern techniques regarding scenography.
 He collaborated with Cosme Lotti in developing complex scenographies that were integrated in some of his plays, specially his most religious-themed ones such as the Autos Sacramentales, becoming extremely complex allegories of moral, philosophical and religious concepts.